Here are some tips on what we're looking for in a story:

 Put yourself in the story.
 It's important that you're telling your own story, and not somebody else's.

 Tell us how you changed.
-The best stories have an arc of change.
-How did this experience impact you?
+The best stories have a transformational arc, even if it’s small.
+Show us how this experience impacted you.
 Consider dividing your story into a beginning (status quo or buildup), middle (conflict and climax), and end (resolution).
 It also helps to think about the stakes in the story.
 What do you stand to gain or lose?

 Show us your humanity.
 Don't be afraid to get intimate and tell us about your doubts and flaws.
-Don't pretend to be perfect or a superhero!
+Nobody wants to hear a story about how you’re perfect, or a superhero!

 Don’t read off a page.
 Spoken word and writing are very different arts.
 Stories that sound like essays being read aloud are less likely to be considered.
 Flowery language, which may work well in prose, tends not to translate well to live performance.
-Put your script a way and pretend you are telling the story to a group of friends over the dinner table!
+So put your script away and pretend you are telling the story to a group of friends over the dinner table!

 We welcome comedic stories.
 If your story is serious, please try to include at least one moment of humor/levity.